hannesbraun/airwindows-lv2/README.md

 *This is an LV2 port of the Airwindows plugins made by Chris Johnson.*

 Have a look at https://www.airwindows.com for a detailed description of all the plugins.
+Find the original source code at https://github.com/airwindows/airwindows.

 ## Building